-Figure 3.
-Cylindropuntia acanthorpa cacti (Calflora http://www.calflora.org/cgi-bin/species_query.cgi?where-taxon=Cylindropuntia+acanthocarpa)

-Geographic setting: Carrizo

 Carrizo Plain National Monument (35.1914° N, 119.7929° W) is the largest remnant ecosystem of the San Joaquin Desert (Noble et al. 2016).
 Located in the south-eastern San Louis Obispo Country, precipitation in the monument ranges from 15 cm in southeast to 25 cm in the northwest.
 The shrub species of the region are important as they are beneficial to animals (Lortie et al. 2016).
 In addition, the dominant shrub species are Ephedra californica, commonly known as Mormon tea and Atriplex polycarpa, known as saltbush (Deborah Stout et al. 2014).

-E. californica is a slow-growing shrub which spreads colonially in hot deserts.
+The species E. californica is a slow-growing shrub which spreads colonially in hot deserts.
 It is well-adapted to alluvial substrate and shifting sand, generally growing in elevations of 200-1200 m.
 Although severe fires can kill the plant (Anderson 2004), it is fairly resistant to moderate fires with the ability to sprout.